hurlybird/Duck/README.md

 ## License

 The Duck source is distributed under the [MIT License](LICENSE).
-Any packages under the 'ThirdParty' directory are distributed according to their respective licenses.
+The packages under the 'ThirdParty' directory are distributed according to their respective licenses, but are similarly unrestrictive.

 ## Major Features